T0nyX1ang/Mathematical-Experiment/index.md

 description: Mathematical experiment weekly homework.
 ---

-# Mathematical Experiment Space
+# Our Official Mathematical Experiment Site

-Welcome to the Mathematical Experiment Space.
+Welcome to the world of Mathematical Experiment.

 You can find out our codes, documents and other things here, we suppose.

+We are happy to become open source finally ^\_^.

 Before you start, please read the [licenses](./LICENSE.html).